johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 - Level 4: Code
   - Zoom into the individual components showing how that component is implemented

 In my experience, I have never done Level 4 and rarely do Level 3 unless in an ideation stage.
-Changes in a code base mean without automation, your diagrams at Level 3 and 4 can become quickly out of sync and provide little value compared to Level 1 and 2.
+Changes in a code base, mean without automation, your diagrams at Level 3 and 4 can become quickly out of sync and provide little value compared to Level 1 and 2.

 This does not mean it would not be valuable to have these for your teams.
 If this is the case I would recommend looking at specific language libraries that can generate Level 3 and 4 diagrams from your code.